Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Cylindrical grid graph

 \section{Cylindrical grid graph}

-We denote the enumeration of independent sets on an $m\times n$ cylindrical grid graph (with periodic boundary conditions in the horizontal direction) as $C(m,n)$.
+We denote the enumeration of independent sets on an $m\times n$ cylindrical grid graph (with periodic boundary conditions in the horizontal direction) as $N_C(m,n)$.

-Additionally, we consider the \textit{twisted cylindrical grid graph}: when connecting the horizontal boundaries, we shift them by one unit.
-The number of independent sets on such a graph is denoted $\varGamma(m,n)$.

-The following figures are examples of the independent sets on a cylindrical grid graph and a twisted cylindrical grid graph:

-The algorithms for cylindrical and twisted cylindrical cases is given in~\cite{my1}, that is, splicing the tensor network in the same way, and the tensor on the remaining boundaries remains unchanged.
+The algorithms for cylindrical version is just to splicing the tensor network in the same way, and the tensor on the remaining boundaries remains unchanged.

-Following the approach in the previous chapter, we define the corresponding constants $f_{C}(m,n)$ and $f_{\varGamma}(m,n)$ (including the cases of $m=\infty$ or $n=\infty$).
-However, since the boundary conditions now differ in the two directions, the boundary effect coefficients must also be direction-dependent.
-Because the boundary types in the two directions are different at this time, it is also necessary to distinguish the directions of the boundary effect coefficient.
-Here we use the free energy of the vertically infinite case $f_{C}(m,\infty)$ and $f_{\varGamma}(m,\infty)$ to define the horizontal (left and right) boundary effect coefficient:
+Following the approach in the previous chapter, we define the corresponding constants $f_{C}(m,n)$ (including the cases of $m=\infty$ or $n=\infty$).
+However, since the boundary conditions now differ in the two directions, the surface effect constants must also be direction-dependent.
+We define the surface effect constant corresponding to the periodic (horizontal) boundary as (assuming its convergence):